Click on session titles to expand for more detail

 This session shares global examples of how young people help shape museum spaces, stories, and exhibitions:

-• Taoyuan Children’s Art Museum (Taiwan) – children lead storytelling through the senses
+- National Tsing Hua University, Department of Early Childhood Education / Taoyuan Children’s Art Center (Taiwan) – children lead storytelling through the senses

 These projects show how co-creation builds confidence, creativity, and shared leadership.